pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

 # Utility Methods – PubNub C# SDK (Misc)

-Concise reference to helper APIs.
-All code blocks, signatures, and parameters are unchanged; non-essential prose removed.
+The following summarizes the miscellaneous utility APIs.
+All code blocks, method signatures, parameters, and critical notes are preserved.

 ---

-## Request Execution
+## Request execution

 Use `try / catch`.
-API/validation errors throw; server or network errors are in `PNStatus`.
+SDK throws exceptions for invalid input; network/server errors are returned in `status`.

 ```
 `try